tu-delft-library/planning_for_rdm/book/stage_5.md

 ### Metadata

-When you upload the data/code to a repository, you'll be prompted to add metadata. **Metadata is information about the data** set(s) you've uploaded, such as provenance (where/who the data came from) and key characteristics like size and format.
-Metadata is formatted so that it is machine-readable meaning repositories and search engines can automatically index, catalogue, and surface your dataset — making it easier for others (and your future self) to find and understand it without opening the file itself..
+When you upload the data/code to a repository, you'll be prompted to add metadata. **Metadata is information about the data** set(s) you've uploaded, such as *provenance* (where/who the data came from) and key characteristics like size and format.
+Metadata is formatted so that it is machine-readable.
+This means that repositories and search engines can automatically index, catalogue, and surface your dataset — making it easier for others (and your future self) to find and understand it without opening the file itself..
 Adding complete metadata **increases the findability** of the datasets.

 ## *Key question: How will you license the data collected for your project?*